 Whitefish Mountain Resort offers visitors looking for mountain and forest adventures near Glacier National Park a bounty of activities to connect with nature and bond with family or friends.
 From soaring above the forest on a zip line to hiking the mountain in search of huckleberries, we cater to everyone’s sense of adventure with memorable mountain experiences.

-When it comes to families, Whitefish Mountain Resort aims to cover all the bases.
-New for summer 2018, Summer Tubing is fun for the whole family.
-Ride up the Big Easy Conveyor Carpet and race side-by-side down the hill on slippery surface and then do it again (minimum height 34 inches).
+When it comes to families, Whitefish Mountain Resort aims to cover all the bases and make spending time together on the mountain fun for all ages.
+New for summer 2019, our wildly popular Alpine Slide will be redesigned and get a sibling!
+Our Alpine Slides are fun for kids of all ages—grab a sled and choose from two slides—both are a 1/3 mile long fiberglass half pipe and snake their way down 282 feet of vertical on one of our ski slopes guaranteeing big smiles.
+Riders must be at least 48 inches tall to drive a sled solo, all other sliders must ride with someone taller than 48 inches.
+Summer Tubing is fun for the whole family.
+Ride up the Big Easy Conveyor Carpet and race side-by-side down the hill on a slippery surface and then do it again (minimum height 34 inches).
 The Strider Bike Park is for aspiring mountain bikers ages 2-6 who can practice their balance and riding skills on pedal-less bikes through the Strider Bike Park located next to the Base Lodge patio (maximum height 44 inches).
-Our wildly popular Alpine Slide is fun for kids of all ages.
-Riding a sled down a 1/3 mile long fiberglass half pipe that snakes its way down 281 feet of vertical on one of our ski slopes guarantees big smiles.
-Riders must be at least 48 inches tall to drive a sled solo, all other sliders must ride with someone taller than 48 inches.
 Spider Monkey Mountain so-named by the first 4-year-old to summit its two-story peak, stands colorfully next to the Base Lodge patio.
 Kids 4 and up love scaling the eight levels of the tower and then sliding down the giant inflatable slide over and over and over again.
 After reaching the ripe age of seven, kids head into the Aerial Adventure Park where climbing trees takes on a new meaning.
 This obstacle course in the trees features five courses with challenges at various ability levels giving all who try a rewarding sense of accomplishment.

 All this fun means you and your kids will get hungry.
 Join us for lunch at the Base Lodge Café where patio seating is available and choose from a variety of summer selections off the kid or adult menu.
 Parents note: the Base Lodge Bar and the Base Lodge Coffee Bar are conveniently located steps away from Spider Monkey Mountain and the Strider Bike Park.